 When a viewer takes the time to comment on your videos, create a cover, or unofficial music video for you, they’re likely showing you they’re a fan.
 Consider taking the time to thank them and highlight their creativity.

-- Use the Comments tool in Creator Studio to regularly reply to positive comments on your videos, especially from viewers who regularly comment.
+- Use the Comments tool in YouTube Studio to regularly reply to positive comments on your videos, especially from viewers who regularly comment.

 - Use specific calls-to-action at the end of your videos, such as “what song should I perform next” to spur engagement from your community.